When logics die,

 (c) From Elementary logic, by Benson Mates, page 83:

 q / (p&q)" (For the logically challanged: p&q = (p&q) and (p & q / (p&q)) is a valid argument.)

-Logicians speak of the notion of containment - wherein the conclusion is filled up by the premises.
-It stands to reason that the more absolute and complete the containment, the more forceful an argument is.
+Logicians speak of the notion of containment - in which the conclusion is filled-up by the premises.
+It stands to reason that the more absolute and more complete the containment, the more logical force an argument has.
 There is not much of (if any) logical transition from the conjunction of "p" and "q" in the premises to "(p&q)" in the conclusion.
-This maximal filling of a conclusion by its premises is a logical strength not a weakness for an argument; hence, there's no good reason to demote the argument "p & q / (p&q)" from the status of an argument to a non-argument.
+This maximal filling of a conclusion by its premises is a logical strength - not a weakness for an argument; hence, there's no good reason to demote the argument "p & q / (p&q)" from the status of an argument to a non-argument.